 I tried meeting new clients at their home or office many years ago.
 It just was not time effective for me, so I no longer can do it.
-I really would like to meet you in person, but if you can not come to my office, we will talk on the telephone.
+I really would like to meet you in person, but if you can not come to my office, we can talk on the phone.

 No. Believe me, I wish I could.
 The IRS does not abate interest.
 When you think about it, it makes sense.
 Why would the IRS give people interest-free loans?
 If they did, who would pay their taxes on time?

 Yes.
 If you have reasonable cause as to why you did not pay on time or file on time, we may be able to get the IRS to abate all or part of the penalty.
 Penalties max out at 25% for not paying on time and 25% for not filing on time.
 This can save you thousands of dollars.

 It depends on the type of tax, how old it is, and when you filed the tax return.
 I do not practice bankruptcy law, but if I think that is your best alternative, I will refer you to a qualified bankruptcy attorney.

 Generally, I find a flat fee works best for you and me.
 That way, you do not have to worry about calling me and getting a bill for $100.
 I often need to talk to you and I do not want you to think that the clock is ticking.